What is shared equity housing?

 Affordable housing cooperatives that include multifamily, scattered site or manufactured housing parks, like ROCUSA members, as well as community land trust models that include affordable housing.

-The Cooperative Development Foundation is launching an Affordable Housing Initiative to educate communities and decision-makers about opportunities for resident and/or community-owned and controlled housing that can help advance racial equity and strengthen long-term housing stability.
+The Cooperative Development Foundation's Affordable Housing Initiative helps educate communities and decision-makers about opportunities for resident- and/or community-owned and controlled housing that can help advance racial equity and strengthen long-term housing stability.

 "Trends in Shared Equity Housing," is a working paper commissioned by CDF on the models, their history, and financing and technical assistance needs by researchers from The Bloustein School of Planning and Public Policy at Rutgers University.